PrithviKamath/Live-Blog-Analysis/Final/README.md

  <br />
 Tf-idf takes 1 hour to analyze 700 blogs. <br /> <br />
 <b>Conclusion:</b> <br />
-• On observing the trend, we understand that there is a large contribution of people from US to writing blogs and replying to blogs <br />
+• On observing the trend, we understand that there is a large contribution of people from US to writing blogs and replying to blogs <br /> <br />
 • As this trend is continuous, we can also conclude that they contribute on an everyday basis <br />
 <img src="https://github.com/PrithviKamath/Live-Blog-Analysis/blob/master/Final/Analysis/Analysis%201/Analysis%201.PNG"></img>
  <br />